V4Fire/Client/src/components/friends/async-render/README.md

     {{ i }}
 ```

 `null` and `undefined` are cast to the empty iterator.
-It is useful when you provide a promise to iterate that can return a nullish value.
+It is useful when you provide a promise for iteration that can return a nullish value.

 ```
 < .container v-async-target